otaciliolacerda/auto-config-js/README.md

 #### Type conversion

 The type conversion is controlled by [js-yaml](https://github.com/nodeca/js-yaml).
-This lib uses the `safeLoad` function with the default schema (all supported YAML types, without unsafe ones).
+This lib uses the default schema (all supported YAML types, without unsafe ones).

 If necessary a few internals can be exposed in the future for further configuration and JSON support.